manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 * **Benchmark-1 : Naive Model**

 Since 500 out of 768 individuals don't have diabetes, so we would consider this an unbalanced dataset.
-A naive benchmark model for this problem would be to predict that none of the patients have diabeties.
+A naive benchmark model for this problem would be to predict that none of the patients have diabetes.

-* **Benchmark-2 : Domain Knowledge based Model**
+* **Benchmark-2 : Domain Knowledge-based Model**

-    According wikipedia "They have the highest prevalence of type 2 diabetes in the world, much more than is observed in other U.S. populations".
+    According to the Wikipedia "They have the highest prevalence of type 2 diabetes in the world, much more than is observed in other U.S. populations".

     Type 2 diabetes (formerly called non-insulin-dependent, or adult-onset) results from the body’s ineffective use of insulin.
     **Type 2 diabetes comprises the majority of people with diabetes around the world, and is largely the result of excess body weight and physical inactivity.**

-    According to several legitimate source, Type-2 diabetes is correlated with obesesity and/or BMI.
+    According to several legitimate sources, Type-2 diabetes is correlated with obesity and/or BMI.
     Following article suggests that **Overweight was defined as having a body mass index between 25 and 29.9**. http://www.diabetesincontrol.com/body-mass-index-and-type-2-diabetes-risk/

-    We'll consider the average(27.5) of the above BMI range(25 to 29.9) as a threashold of this domain knowledge based model.
+    We'll consider the average(27.5) of the above BMI range(25 to 29.9) as a threshold of this domain knowledge-based model.
     If a patient's BMI is above 27.5 then this model will diagnosis 'diabetes'.

 ### Evaluation Metrics

-While evaluating the performance of the benchmark models and best solution model, we will leverage the 'model accuracy' using train/test split or K-fold cross validation.
+While evaluating the performance of the benchmark models and best solution model, I will consider the 'model accuracy' using train/test split or K-fold cross-validation.
-The input dataset is bit unbalanced(~35%:65%) w.r.t the predition variable 'outcome', so we will definately consider the 'recall' factor and use 'confusion matrix' to measure different types of prediction.
+The input dataset is bit unbalanced(~35%:65%) w.r.t the prediction variable 'outcome', so I will leverage the 'recall' factor and use 'confusion matrix' to measure different types of prediction.
-Since this model will be used to desease diagnosis, we will try to minimize the 'false negative' type error (i.e A result that appears negative when it should not).
+Since this model will be used to disease diagnosis, we will try to minimize the 'false negative' type error (i.e A result that appears negative when it should not).

 In this case, we would use F2 Score since it favors 'recall' over 'precision'.